kencanak/basic-chat/README.md

 # workspace

-This project was generated with the [Angular Full-Stack Generator](https://github.com/DaftMonk/generator-angular-fullstack) version 3.6.0.
+1. This project was generated with the [Angular Full-Stack Generator](https://github.com/DaftMonk/generator-angular-fullstack) version 3.6.0.

+2. This is just another mediocre chat app, building this just for learning Socket.io and getting familiar with AngularJS even more.

 ## Getting Started